 If you have overpaid your payments on account, HMRC will repay you when you file your tax return.
 You will usually get the repayment within 5 working days.

 How can I reduce my payments on account?

 You can ask HMRC to reduce your payments on account if you think your income will decrease in the following year.
 You’ll need a reasonable estimate of the tax you expect to pay in the coming year.
 You can tell HMRC the new reduced payment on account figures either on your tax return or by filing a separate form.

 You’ll need to tell HMRC the reason why you want to reduce your payments on account.
 This can include: –

 - Tax allowances and reliefs have gone up

 - Tax deducted at source is more than in the previous tax year

-Any reduction made now will be applied to both payments.
-Once this is done, this could mean that you paid too much in January – that extra amount can help to cover the reduced July payment, or mean you have nothing to pay, or you’re owed a refund.
+Any reduction made will be applied to both payments.
+This means that if you paid too much in January, any overpayment may mean you can reduce the July payment, or you have nothing to pay, or you’re owed a refund.

 How do I know how much to pay HMRC?

-If you have a personal tax account with HMRC you can use it to check your upcoming personal tax payments.
+If you have a personal tax account with HMRC you can check your upcoming personal tax payments.